 Millionaire Brexit campaigner ‘had undisclosed meetings with Russians’

-The Leave.EU founder, who helped bankroll Nigel Farage’s campaign, was introduced to the ambassador Alexander Yakovenko by a suspected Russian intelligence officer, according to The Sunday Times.
+The Leave.EU founder, who helped bankroll Nigel Farage’s campaign, was introduced to ambassador Alexander Yakovenko by a suspected Russian intelligence officer, according to the Sunday Times.

 The paper said it had seen emails by Mr Banks and Leave.EU communications chief Andy Wigmore showing they had repeated contacts with Russian officials to discuss matters of mutual interest throughout the EU referendum campaign and its aftermath.